 - Suspension of order: In the case of custom forgings, the Manufacturer will be entitled to make such charges to defray labour and material costs that have arisen from cancellation of orders by the client.

-- Return of non-standard stock lines: Goods such as Long Shank Eye bolts, machined Shank Hooks and custom forgings are other modified stock lines and are non-returnable.
-Whilst every endeavour by the Manufacturer in conjunction with the client will be undertaken to resource these items no returns will be accepted if that effort is unsuccessful.
+- Return of non-standard stock lines: Goods such as Long Shank Eye bolts, machined Shank Hooks, thimbles and custom forgings including other modified stock lines and are non-returnable.
+Whilst every endeavour by the Manufacturer in conjunction with the client will be undertaken to resource these items, no returns will be accepted if that effort is unsuccessful.

 - Law: The laws in force in the state in which the contract is made shall govern the construction, validity and performance of any contract arising.
 The signing of a manifest or delivery docket of goods received not withstanding anything that may be stated to the contrary by the client shall constitute acceptance of these goods.